Environmental Compliance & Hazardous Materials

 LID compliance does not end at construction completion.
 Before a Certificate of Occupancy can be issued, the property must pass a stormwater inspection verifying that the approved BMPs have been installed as designed.
 This requires submitting a Stormwater Observation Report (SOR) form - for residential projects of four units or fewer, this can be completed by the owner, contractor, or architect of record.

-6. HOW WE HANDLE ENVIRONMENTAL COMPLIANCE ON BCG PROJECTS
+6. HOW ENVIRONMENTAL COMPLIANCE FITS INTO PRE-CONSTRUCTION

 Construction Costs in Los Angeles →